Paul Tracy: 1998–2003

-When Team Green was renamed Andretti Green Racing and transferred to the rival IRL series for the 2003 season, he signed a two-year contract to drive for Forsythe Racing to remain in CART from the 2003 CART championship in August 2002 since he was guaranteed to race for the team in 2004.
+When Team Green was renamed Andretti Green Racing and transferred to the rival IRL series for the 2003 season, Tracy signed a two-year contract to drive for Forsythe Racing to remain in CART from the 2003 CART championship in August 2002 since he was guaranteed to race for the team in 2004.
 (Note: The relationship between Green and Tracy cooled when news of his move to Team Players was reported in the press, which was conducted quietly during the hearing procedure for the appeal of the final result of the 2002 Indianapolis 500.
 The team invoked a clause in his contract forbidding him from discussing his plans by putting a gag order on him for the 2003 season until the conclusion of the 2002 championship to fine him $300,000 when the news was disclosed.)
 Tracy had negotiated with Newman/Haas Racing and Team Green before joining Forsythe.
 He took up cycling to lose weight and improve his fitness before the season began.
 Tracy won the season-opening Grand Prix of St. Petersburg after leading 71 of 105 laps.
 He led 69 of the 85 laps in the next Tecate/Telmex Grand Prix and won the Toyota Grand Prix of Long Beach to become the first Champ Car driver since Al Unser in 1971 to start the season with three consecutive victories.
 Despite qualifying on pole for the London Champ Car Trophy, three poor performances cost Tracy the championship lead at the Milwaukee Mile Centennial 250 to Bruno Junqueira.
 Tracy reclaimed the points lead with three straight podium finishes and pole position in Portland.
 He led the whole Molson Indy Toronto from pole position and a race-high 77 laps of the following Molson Indy Vancouver from another pole to become the first Canadian driver win two Canadian races in the same year.
 Tracy lost the championship lead to Junqueira again after crashing out in the Mario Andretti Grand Prix at Road America, which Junqueira won, but led 69 laps of the Champ Car Grand Prix of Mid-Ohio to win and reclaim the lead when Junqueira crashed.
 Following two top-ten finishes, he won the Gran Premio Telmex-Gigante from pole position after leading a race-high 64 laps.
 Tracy won his first CART championship and the Vanderbilt Cup by finishing 13th in the wet-weather Lexmark Indy 300, while Junqueira crashed with ten laps remaining.